albertleonardo/CREW/README.md

-# Curated Regional Earhtquake Waveforms (CREW) Dataset
+# Curated Regional Earthquake Waveforms (CREW) Dataset

 The paper is coming soon, keep an eye out on Seismica